Joulupukki: Origins and description

 The Finnish Father Christmas Joulupukki (literally "Christmas goat") appears connected with the Scandinavian julebukk, not the "Yule goat" as such, but rather the ritual theatrics of men dressed up in costume rowdily going around villages (see Julebukking).
 Thus an older dictionary glosses Finnish joulu-ukko (lit.
 "Yule's old man") as Swedish julebock.

 Today, in some parts of Finland, the folk custom persists of persons performing in goat costume in return for leftover Christmas food.
 The performer traditionally is an older man, who is called a "nuuttipukki".

-In Finland in its modern incarnation, inspired by the international Santa Claus figure, he usually wears warm red robbers, but with a broad band of blue near the fur, uses a walking stick, and travels in a sleigh pulled by a number of reindeer (which do not fly, unlike Santa Claus' team).
+In Finland in its modern incarnation, inspired by the international Santa Claus figure, he usually wears warm red robes, but with a broad band of blue near the fur, uses a walking stick, and travels in a sleigh pulled by a number of reindeer (which do not fly, unlike Santa Claus' team).
 In Lapland, he rides in a pulkka, rather than a sleigh.
 The popular holiday song "Rudolph the Red-Nosed Reindeer", in its Finnish translation, Petteri Punakuono, has led to Rudolph's general acceptance in Finland as Joulupukki's lead reindeer.
 Joulupukki is often mentioned as having a wife, Joulumuori (lit.
 'Old Lady Christmas'), but tradition says little of her.